codatio/codat-docs/docs/lending/features/sales-overview.md

 ## Supported outputs

-You can retrieve the data pulled and enriched by the feature by calling the the **Sales** [endpoints of our API](/lending-api#/).
+You can retrieve the data pulled and enriched by the feature by calling the **sales** [endpoints of our API](/lending-api#/).

 ## Get started

-Once you have the Lending API enabled, configure your instance to work with the sales feature.
+Once you have the Lending API enabled, configure your instance to work with our sales feature.

 #### Configure data sources